lawrennd/old_talks/_data-science/includes/joyce-nabende-text-mining-case-study.md

   e.
 Misinformation [Not Fake, Fake, Partially Fake, and Others]
 - As part of quality assurance, the data was reviewed by an independent team to ensure that the annotation guidelines were followed.}

 \notes{Annotation carried out by seven annotators who could understand both English and Luganda.
 The data was labeled with the [Doccano](https://github.com/doccano/doccano) text annotation tool.
-Annotations included the data source, the language, the label, the sentiment and the misinformation status.}
+Annotations included the data source, the language, the label, the sentiment, and the misinformation status.}

-\notes{Quality assurance performed by reviewing data with an independent team for ensuring annotation guidelines were followed.
+\notes{Quality assurance performed by reviewing data with an independent team for ensuring annotation guidelines were followed.}

 \newslide{}